Beckyshee/React-Hooks/README.md

 # React-Hooks
-use state use effect userenderer and some custom hooks
+use state use effect usereducer and some custom hooks